sonic-net/SONiC/doc/acl/Everflow-test-plan.md

 #### Test steps

-- Create route that matches session destination IP with unresolved next hop.
+- Create route with next hop on port dst_port_1.
-- Resolve route next hop.
-- Send packets that matches each Everflow ACL rule.
+- Send packets that hit each Everflow ACL rule.
-- Verify that packets mirrored to appropriate port.
+- Verify that the packets are mirrored to dst_port_1 with correct Everflow header.

-- Analyze mirrored packet header.
-- In case of egress mirroring, verify that TTL of the mirrored packet is decremented comparing with the injected packet.
-- Verify that mirrored packet payload is equal to sent packet.
-- Change neighbor MAC address.
+- Change neighbor MAC address of the next hop on dst_port_1.
-- Send packets that matches each Everflow ACL rule.
+- Send packets that hit each Everflow ACL rule.
+- Verify that the packets are still mirrored to dst_port_1 with correct Everflow header.
 - Verify that DST MAC address in mirrored packet header is changed accordingly.

+- Cleanup all the added routes

+While checking mirrored packets:
+- Verify that packets are mirrored to appropriate port.
+- Verify that mirrored packets payload is equal sent packets.
+- Analyze mirrored packets header.
+- In case of egress mirroring, verify that TTL of the mirrored packets is decremented comparing with the injected packets.

-### Test case \#5 - Resolved ECMP route.
+### Test case \#3 - ECMP route change (remove next hop not used by session).

 #### Test objective

-Verify that session with resolved ECMP route has active state.
+Verify that mirror session is still active after removal of next hop that was not used by mirror session.

 #### Test steps

-- Create ECMP route that matches session destination IP with two unresolved next hops.
+- Create ECMP route with next hops on dst_port_1 and dst_port_2.
-- Resolve route next hops.
+- Send packets that hit each Everflow ACL rule.
+- Verify that the packets are mirrored to dst_port_1 or dst_port_2 with correct Everflow header.

+- Add next hop on dst_port_3 to ECMP route
+- Send packets that hit each Everflow ACL rule.
+- Verify that the packets are mirrored to dst_port_1 or dst_port_2 with correct Everflow header.
+- Verify that the packets are not mirrored to dst_port_3

+- Remove the added ECMP next hop on dst_port_3.
-- Send packets that matches each Everflow ACL rule.
+- Send packets that hit each Everflow ACL rule.
+- Verify that the packets are mirrored to dst_port_1 or dst_port_2 with correct Everflow header.
+- Verify that the packets are not mirrored to dst_port_3

+- Cleanup all the added routes

+While checking mirrored packets:
-- Verify that packets mirrored to appropriate port.
+- Verify that packets are mirrored to appropriate port.
+- Verify that mirrored packets payload is equal sent packets.
 - Analyze mirrored packets header.
-- In case of egress mirroring, verify that TTL of the mirrored packet is decremented comparing with the injected packet.
+- In case of egress mirroring, verify that TTL of the mirrored packets is decremented comparing with the injected packets.
-- Verify that mirrored packets payload is equal to sent packet.

-### Test case \#7 - ECMP route change (remove next hop not used by session).
+### Test case \#4 - ECMP route change (remove next hop used by session).

 #### Test objective

-Verify that after removal of next hop that was used by session from ECMP route session state is active.
+Verify that mirror session is still active after removal of next hop that was used by mirror session when there are other ECMP next hops available.

 #### Test steps

-- Create ECMP route that matches session destination IP with two unresolved next hops.
+- Create route with next hop on dst_port_1.
-- Resolve route next hops.
-- Send packets that matches each Everflow ACL rule.
+- Send packets that hit each Everflow ACL rule.
-- Verify that packets mirrored to appropriate port.
+- Verify that the packets are mirrored to dst_port_1 with correct Everflow header.

-- Analyze mirrored packet header.
+- Add next hops on dst_port_2 and dst_port_3 to route.
+- Send packets that hit each Everflow ACL rule.
-- In case of egress mirroring, verify that TTL of the mirrored packet is decremented comparing with the injected packet.
+- Verify that the packets are mirrored to dst_port_1 with correct Everflow header.
-- Verify that mirrored packets payload is equal to sent packets.
+- Verify that the packets are not mirrored to dst_port_2 or dst_port_3.

-- Remove next hop that is used by session.
+- Remove the ECMP next hop on dst_port_1.
-- Send packets that matches each Everflow ACL rule.
+- Send packets that hit each Everflow ACL rule.
+- Verify that the packets are not mirrored to dst_port_1.
+- Verify that the packets are mirrored to dst_port_2 or dst_port_3 with correct Everflow header.

+- Cleanup all the added routes

+While checking mirrored packets:
-- Verify that packets are mirrored and destination port changed accordingly.
+- Verify that packets are mirrored to appropriate port.
+- Verify that mirrored packets payload is equal sent packets.
+- Analyze mirrored packets header.
+- In case of egress mirroring, verify that TTL of the mirrored packets is decremented comparing with the injected packets.

-### Test case \#8 - Policer enforced DSCP value/mask test.
+### Test case \#5 - Policer enforced DSCP value/mask test.

 #### Test objective